freeCodeCamp/guide/src/pages/data-science-tools/hadoop/index.md

 To fix the 3rd problem, concept called NameNode standby.
 There are 2 namenodes used here.
 One is active, one is standby with the standby taking over when the active namenode undergoes failure.

+Hadoop Common
+The third module is Hadoop Common which will provide the tools that are required for the user's computer systems(Windows,Unix) to read data stored under the Hadoop File System.

 #### More Information:
 1. <a href='https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617' target='_blank' rel='nofollow'>Udacity course on hadoop</a>
 1. <a href='http://hadoop.apache.org/' target='_blank' rel='nofollow'>Apache Hadoop</a>